Why A School In Beverley Wants Your Old Batteries

 Debbie Frost from St Mary’s School explained more.
 She said;

 “The school is taking part in The Big Battery Hunt.
-This is a nationwide battery initiative organised by the National Schools Partnership.
+This is a nationwide battery recycling initiative organised by the National Schools Partnership.
 The scheme has been funded by Duracell.”

 “Last year, the initiative managed to recycle 4 million of them.
 Also following its completion schools continued to recycle batteries.”

-“Young are being encouraged to think about the importance of recycling.
+“Young people are being encouraged to think about the importance of recycling.
 They are then challenged to collect as many used batteries as they can.”

 “Our aim as a school is for each pupil to contribute to an overall amount and help beat last year’s total.”